 U.S. drug pricing practices have been under tremendous scrutiny for several years, and although many states have put pricing legislation in place — and federal and state governments have deliberated on strategies to reduce prescription drug costs — adhering to medications as prescribed remains a significant burden for many.
 Two years ago, the Trump administration released American Patients First, a “blueprint” to lower drug prices and reduce out-of-pocket costs; at the time of this writing, however, the White House has released no further details on the blueprint.
 More recently, on July 24, 2020, the president signed four executive orders, including one calling for pharma to develop their own plans to address drug prices by August 24, 2020, or face federal price-capping measures.
-Ultimately, PhRMA submitted a counterproposal, but it is not yet known if the Trump administration has reviewed it.

 With the onset of CODVID-19 and the associated job — and health coverage — losses for millions of Americans, access to affordable medications is more important than ever.
 In this POV, we will discuss the likelihood of further executive action on drug pricing before the upcoming U.S. presidential election and how pharma manufacturers can provide affordable options for more Americans.